-- Not only is the BN-Link Durable Seedling Hydroponic Heating Pad built to last with its durable, water-resistant material, the Heating Mat also remains elastic and flexible.
+- Not only is the BN-Link Durable Seedling Hydroponic Heating Pad built to last with its durable, water-resistant material, but the Heating Mat also remains elastic and flexible.
 Perfect for most conditions indoors/outdoors.
 Each unit comes with BN-Link’s strong 15-month warranty.

 I recently just picked up 3 of these so I’ll be posting my in-depth reviews and more information later, but so far each of these heat mats works great.

 While you can purchase lesser-known brands of heat mats at a big box store like Walmart, Lowes, or Home Depot, make sure you check reviews online before purchasing.